 The Defense Manufacturing Community Support Program (DMCSP) is authorized under Section 846 of the Fiscal Year 2019 National Defense Authorization Act.
 The program was developed in collaboration with the Office of the Deputy Assistant Secretary of Defense for Industrial Policy and the Office of the Under Secretary of Defense for Research and Engineering.

-**9/17/2020 UPDATE The Department of Defense today announced the award of six (6) grants totaling $25,000,000 under the Defense Manufacturing Community Support Program by the Office of Economic Adjustment.
-These awards follow a competitive selection process culminating in Under Secretary of Defense for Acquisition and Sustainment Ellen Lord’s designation of six Defense Manufacturing Communities on August 16, 2020, and for the Office of Economic Adjustment to invite grant applications to strengthen the national security innovation base.
+**9/17/2020 UPDATE The Department of Defense today announced the award of six (6) grants totaling $25,000,000 under the Defense Manufacturing Community Support Program by the Office of Local Defense Community Cooperation.
+These awards follow a competitive selection process culminating in Under Secretary of Defense for Acquisition and Sustainment Ellen Lord’s designation of six Defense Manufacturing Communities on August 16, 2020, and for the Office of Local Defense Community Cooperation to invite grant applications to strengthen the national security innovation base.
 The awards derive from Fiscal Year 2020 appropriated funding, and leverage an additional $12.6 million in non-Federal funding for a total investment of $37.6 million to enhance critical skills, research and development, and small business support in order to strengthen the national security innovation and manufacturing base.

 The grant awards are as follows: